Jared Fogle: Subway campaign

 Subway in Bloomington, Indiana, (now closed) which was frequently visited by Fogle.

 Fogle first came to media attention in April 1999, via an article published in the Indiana Daily Student written by a former dormmate about Fogle losing 245 lb by exercising and eating a diet of Subway sandwiches.
 Subsequently, Fogle was featured in a Men's Health magazine article, "Stupid Diets ... that Work!"
 According to the article, Fogle had become obese – at one point weighing 425 lb – through lack of exercise and eating junk food.

-Fogle changed his eating habits upon the switch to eating at Subway, replacing his 10,000-calorie-per-day food consumption with one small turkey sub and one large veggie sub, along with some baked potato chips and diet soda, totaling about 2,000 calories.
+After developing sleep apnea and edema as a result of his weight, Fogle changed his eating habits by making the switch to eating at Subway, replacing his 10,000-calorie-per-day food consumption with one small turkey sub and one large veggie sub, along with some baked potato chips and diet soda, totaling about 2,000 calories.
 A Chicago-area Subway franchisee took Fogle's story to Subway's Chicago-based advertising agency.

 As a test, the company ran a regional television advertising campaign.
 The first ad aired on January 1, 2000, introducing Fogle and his story with the following disclaimer: "The Subway diet, combined with a lot of walking, worked for Jared.
 We're not saying this is for everyone.
 You should check with your doctor before starting any diet program.
 But it worked for Jared."

 The introductory test ads were a success, so Fogle subsequently appeared in more television commercials as well as sponsored in-store appearances throughout the United States.
 Fogle would give talks on the benefits of fitness and healthy eating, and later came to be known as The Subway Guy.